 - Sample Certification Program tailored to your specific interest and circumstances.

 In short we want to give you the key to quickly determine whether you want to consider the profession and what it would entail for you.

 I have never had a massage – how will I know if I’d be good at this?

-Surprisingly most of our students to this day have never had a professional massage before enrolling in school.
+Surprisingly, most of our students have never had a professional massage before enrolling in school.
 It is not a determining factor.
-Your interest alone is reason enough to explore this option, and perhaps even an indicator that you could be good at it, too.
+Your interest alone is reason enough to explore this option and perhaps even an indicator that you could be good at it, too.
 We recommend a visit with our career counselor to help you in answering your question.

 Also please refer to the former question.

-I can’t determine my career track or if I should I work for myself or seek employment?
+I can’t determine my career track or whether I should I work for myself or seek employment?

-You might get in touch with your specific direction as early as in the initial consultation with our student counselor, but certainly find your answers well in time before graduating, when you take the Business course, were you map out your dream practice and plan of action.
+You might get in touch with your specific direction as early as in the initial consultation with our student counselor; but you’ll certainly find your answers well in time before graduating when you take the Business course: where you map out your dream practice and plan of action.

 Are students required to wear a uniform?

 We find that students are most comfortable when they wear what they prefer.
 Later during your employment, you may be required to wear a uniform but we think you don’t need practice for that.
 At Body Wisdom, dress is casual and some reasonable restrictions apply but there are ‘no uniforms.’